Awning Installation Cost

 awning on back of house

-You may also be interested in a freestanding awning instead of one that is fit for your home.
-Depending on the size and quality of the freestanding awning that you choose, you can expect this to cost around £5,000 to £20,000.
+You may also be interested in a freestanding awning instead of one fitted to your property, these cost around £5,000 to £20,000.

 How do I make a pergola with low-maintenance climbing plants?
 What climbing plants are the best?